hdinkel/linuxcommandline/sphinx_beginner/introduction_ORIG.rst

   ...
   $

-``rsync`` allows you to copy files or folders locally or to wherever you have ``ssh`` access.
+``rsync`` allows to copy files or folders locally or to wherever you have ``ssh`` access.
 You can have ``rsync`` have copying only newer files or only older files.
 If copy operation is interrupted, you can rerun ``rsync`` and it will only copy the missing files (in contrast to ``cp`` which will just copy everything again).

-``source`` and ``target`` can be local directories or have the form ``user@remotehost:directory``, in which case you'll have to give your password for the remote host.
+``source`` and ``target`` can be local directories or have the form user@remotehost:directory, in which case you'll have to give your password for the remote host.
 This latter version will copy over the network.

-.. note:: ``rsync`` is one of the few cases, where it effectively matters if a directory is written with an ending slash ("/") or nor: If the source is a directory and ends with a slash, then the *content* of this directory will be copied into the target directory.
+.. note:: ``rsync`` is one of the few cases, where it effectively matters if a directory is written with an ending slash ("/") or nor: If the source is a directory and ends with a slash, then the *content* of this directory will be copied.
 If the source doesn't have an ending slash, then *a directory with the same name* will be created *within the target directory*

 **Useful option combinations**: